Do You Own Multiple Businesses?

-How Do I Start an LLC as a Holding Company?
+How Do I Start a Holding Company?

 Are There Restrictions on LLC's Owning Corporations?

 Different business legal entities can own each other, but there are restrictions.
 From the standpoint of a state, there are usually no restrictions - an LLC can own a C corporation, for example.
-The restrictions come with the IRS.
+The restrictions come from the IRS.
 If an LLC is an owner of a corporation, the LLC must elect C corporation tax status.

 An LLC cannot own an S corporation because only individuals and certain trusts and estates can own this type of corporation.

 A sole proprietorship is not eligible to own another company because it isn't registered with a state and its tax status is limited.